UPDATE: Patrol details standoff, shootout that killed state trooper and gravely injured suspect

 Law enforcement officers pledge to serve the public and put their lives on the line daily.
 We collectively mourn the...Posted by Iowa State Patrol on Saturday, April 10, 2021

-Smith's death was the 11th death among the Iowa State Patrol, and the first since 2011, said Iowa Department of Criminal Investigation assistant director Mitch Mortvedt.
+Smith's death was the 11th among the Iowa State Patrol, and the first since 2011, said Mitch Mortvedt, assistant director of the Iowa Department of Criminal Investigation.

-Bayens was shot, officials say, by Michael Thomas Lang, 41, of Grundy Center, in what began as a traffic stop by a Grundy Center police officer for driving while barred, Mortvedt said.
-Smith was pronounced dead at Grundy County Memorial Hospital of a single gunshot wound, he added.
+Officials say Smith was shot by Michael Thomas Lang, 41, of Grundy Center, in what began as a traffic stop by a Grundy Center police officer for driving while barred.
+Smith was pronounced dead at Grundy County Memorial Hospital of a single gunshot wound.

-As of Saturday, Lang remained in critical condition at University of Iowa Health Care after being shot multiple times, Mortvedt said.
-He was being charged with first-degree murder, and if he survived his injuries would be held on a $1 million bond, Mortvedt said.
+Lang remained in critical condition Saturday at University of Iowa Health Care in Iowa City after being shot multiple times, Mortvedt said.
+He is being charged with first-degree murder, and if he survives his injuries will be held on a $1 million bond.

-According to the criminal complaint, signed by DCI special agent Scott Reger, an unnamed Grundy Center police officer Mortvedt said recognized Lang for driving while barred attempted to pull Lang's vehicle over at around 7:22 p.m.
+According to a criminal complaint signed by DCI Special Agent Scott Reger, an unnamed Grundy Center police officer recognized Lang driving while barred and attempted to pull over Lang's vehicle at around 7:22 p.m.
 Friday within city limits.

-Lang allegedly fled from the officer to 250th Avenue, left his vehicle, yelled for the officer to "shoot me" several times, took the officer's Taser and radio and placed the officer in a chokehold, according to the complaint.
+Lang allegedly fled from the officer to 250th Avenue.
+He left his vehicle, yelled for the officer to "shoot me" several times, took the officer's Taser and radio and placed the officer in a chokehold, according to the complaint.

 "What do we make of it?
 It's something that we unfortunately have to do," Mortvedt said when asked about those details.
 "But I assure you, the Grundy Center police officers and the Grundy County deputies acted with professionalism."

-Law enforcement then converged on the home, including the Hardin County Sheriff's Office and the Iowa State Patrol, setting up a perimeter.
-The patrol also brought a wheeled armored personnel carrier, which was a recent purchase by the patrol and is used for entering structures, Mortvedt said.
+Law enforcement converged on the home, including the Hardin County Sheriff's Office and the Iowa State Patrol, setting up a perimeter.
+The patrol brought a wheeled armored personnel carrier, a recent purchase used for entering structures, Mortvedt said.

-Lang's father, who arrived on scene around that time, allegedly told officers his son had "multiple firearms" inside the home.
-Mortvedt said details of how many firearms Lang actually had was still under investigation.
+Lang's father arrived on scene and told officers his son had "multiple firearms" inside the home.
+Mortvedt said details of how many guns Lang actually had is still under investigation.

 Just before 9 p.m., a Hardin County K-9 unit and four state troopers, including Smith, entered Lang's home through the door of the garage, announcing their presence as law enforcement and adding a K-9 unit was coming in as well, according to the complaint.